 Then Judah called on Onan to raise up a son for his dead brother in Liverate Marriage.

 38:8 And Judah said unto Onan, Go in unto thy brother’s wife, and marry her, and raise up seed to thy brother.

-Onan knowing that any child would be considered his brother’s and not his, obeyed his father and took her but withdrew in birth control, spilling his seed to avoid impregnating her.
-He took Tamar under false pretenses and defrauded her and his brother of a son.
+Onan knowing that any child would be considered his brother’s and not his, obeyed his father and took her, but withdrew at the last minute in a form of birth control, spilling his seed on the ground to avoid impregnating her.
+He had taken Tamar under false pretenses and defrauded her and his brother of a son.

-Taking ones brother’s wife is forbidden except it be to raise up a son for the childless dead.
+Taking ones brother’s wife is forbidden except for the purpose of raising up a son for the childless dead.
 Therefore Christ killed this man for his sin against his brother and his brother’s wife.

 38:9 And Onan knew that the seed should not be his; and it came to pass, when he went in unto his brother’s wife, that he spilled it on the ground, lest that he should give seed to his brother.
 38:10 And the thing which he did displeased the LORD: wherefore he slew him also.

-Then Judah feared for the life of his remaining son Shelah and kept Tamer as a widow refusing to give her a husband.
+Then Judah feared for the life of his remaining son Shelah, kept Tamer as a widow refusing to give her his last son for a husband.

 38:11 Then said Judah to Tamar his daughter in law, Remain a widow at thy father’s house, till Shelah my son be grown: for he said, Lest peradventure he die also, as his brethren did.
 And Tamar went and dwelt in her father’s house.